x2d7751347m/Tokio-Tungstenite-Rocket/README.md

 # how to tune

-1. disable # path = "../../../sea-orm-rocket/lib" # remove this line in your own project and use the version line for every toml (api, dto, entity, migration, service...) set db url in rocket.toml

-2. [default.databases.sea_orm]
-url = "mysql://root:aftertime01@localhost/pararium"

-from seaorm official docs- let db: DatabaseConnection = Database::connect("protocol://username:password@host/database").await?;
+1. set [default.databases.sea_orm] in rocket.toml and set environmental parameters in .env url form: protocol://username:password@host/database